Cyclura nubila: Distribution and habitat

 The Cuban iguana is found in rocky coastal areas on Cuba and throughout as many as 4,000 islets surrounding the Cuban mainland, including Isla de la Juventud off the southern coast, which has one of the most robust populations.
 Populations are found on islets along the north and south coasts and in protected areas on the mainland.
 These include Guanahacabibes Biosphere Reserve in the west, Desembarco del Granma National Park, Hatibonico Wildlife Refuge, Punta Negra-Quemados Ecological Reserve, and Delta del Cauto Wildlife Refuge, all in eastern Cuba.
 The population on the US Naval Base at Guantánamo Bay has been estimated at 2,000 to 3,000 individuals, and the animals are treated well and protected by US forces stationed at the base.
 According to Allison Alberts, an ecologist at the San Diego Zoo, among the many wildlife species at the base, "the Cuban iguana is one of the largest, undoubtedly the most visible, and certainly the most charismatic.
 It seems that no one completes a tour of duty at GTMO without getting to know these prehistoric-looking giants".
 An unusual incident occurred when a detainee in the prison assaulted a guard with a bloody tail torn from a Cuban iguana in 2005.

-The subspecies, Cyclura nubila caymanensis, is endemic to the "Sister Islands" of Little Cayman and Cayman Brac.
+The subspecies, C. n. caymanensis, is endemic to the "Sister Islands" of Little Cayman and Cayman Brac.
 The population on Cayman Brac is less than 50 of these animals and Little Cayman supports 1,500.
 A feral population of C. n. caymanensis has been established on Grand Cayman.

 The Cuban iguana makes its burrow near cacti or thistles, sometimes even within the cactus itself.
 These thorny plants offer protection and their fruit and flowers offer the iguanas food.
 In areas without cacti, the lizards make their burrows in dead trees, hollow logs, and limestone crevices.

 In the mid-1960s a small group of Cuban iguanas was released from a zoo on Isla Magueyes, southwest of Puerto Rico, forming an independent free-ranging feral population.
 As of 2000, there has been talk of removing or relocating this population of iguanas by the US Department of Interior.
 This feral population is the source for 90% of the captive Cuban iguanas held in private collections.

 A 1998 study compared the head-bob displays from the source population on Cuba with these animals on Isla Magueyes.
 The durations and pauses were longer by as much as 350% in the feral population.
 In comparison, the blue iguana of Grand Cayman's head-bob displays differed from those of the animals on Cuba by only about 20%.
 The rapid change in display structure between the colony of animals on Isla Magueyes and those on Cuba illustrated the potential of small founding population size as a catalyst to evolution with regard to communication or display.
 In this case the difference was by only six generations at most.